 In clarity, we feel more comfortable and confident working on ourselves and are able to look at our problems with greater honesty and compassion.
 However, accompanying Clarity is mostly the experience of confusion.
 We see into things, but not into our soul’s intentions.
 Clarity often is more intellectual and abstract; it’s insight without action.
 Eventually if we're able to let go of this Clarity, we move into Power.

 Power is the level of creation and action.
 It’s here where we live with purpose and consciously create our lives based on what matters the most to us.
 This is where we begin to let go of all of our safety nets and live only from our soul’s guidance.
 Ultimately, this is when we begin to live out our soul’s work.
 Paradoxically, power must also be eventually surrendered to reach a state of completion and peace, classically termed enlightenment.
 From my perspective, this feeling of wholeness is the primary goal for any spiritual aspirant.

-My intention as a spiritual teacher is to guide genuine seekers of truth through this Fear-Clarity-Power paradigm in order to achieve enlightenment.
+My intention as a spiritual teacher is to guide genuine seekers of truth through this Fear-Clarity-Power paradigm in order to achieve deeper levels of oneness.